RodeoYeeHa/behave2unitgen/README.md

 This time we use DBUnit to read the test data from the method getInitData().
 The method itself reads the test data from getContactsBefore(), which is implemented by behave2unitgen and returns the test data of the story.

-Lets start the test with gradle:
+Let's start the test with gradle:

     gradle --daemon test